Dr Laila Mastura Ahmad Apandi, Consultant Radiologist

 SCREENING FOR BREAST CANCER

-A mammogram is the gold standard for breast cancer screening for women above 40 years old.
+A mammogram screening is the gold standard for breast cancer screening for women above 40 years old.
 It detects microcalcifications, which are tiny calcium deposits that can often be the first indication of breast cancer.

-What To Expect During Mammogram?
+What To Expect During Mammogram Screening?

 breast cancer